Travelers continue to fly at MSP Airport despite warnings

 "Travel may increase your chance of getting and spreading COVID-19," the CDC said in an updated advisory this week.
 "Postponing travel and staying home is the best way to protect yourself and others this year."

-Gov. Tim Walz last week ordered a four-week shutdown of bars, restaurants, entertainment venues and fitness clubs in Minnesota to slow the spread of the virus, which has caused more than 3,300 deaths across the state and sickened some 283,000 others.
-Walz and health officials urged Minnesotans to dial back this year’s Thanksgiving festivities.
+Gov. Tim Walz last week ordered a four-week shutdown of bars, restaurants, entertainment venues and fitness clubs in Minnesota to slow the spread of the virus, which has caused nearly 3,400 deaths across the state and sickened some 289,000 others.
+Walz and health officials urged Minnesotans to dial back this year's Thanksgiving festivities.

 The Wednesday before Thanksgiving, and the following Sunday, typically are the busiest travel days of the year at MSP.
 But in the past week there's been some softening in passenger demand at the airport, according to Patrick Hogan, spokesman for the Metropolitan Airports Commission, which owns and operates MSP.
 That's likely due to state and federal health officials urging people to stay home, he said.